3akare/monty/README.md

 # Monty Interpreter

 Monty 0.98 is a scripting language that is first compiled into Monty byte codes (Just like Python).
 It relies on a unique stack, with specific instructions to manipulate it.
-The goal of this project is to create an interpreter for Monty ByteCodes files.

 ## Monty byte code files